Top Ways to Improve Business Wi-Fi Performance and Workplace Productivity

 Ever had a Zoom call drop because someone in the office was streaming video?
 That’s where Quality of Service (QoS) comes in.

-QoS lets you prioritize critical traffic—like video calls or VoIP—so essential tasks get the bandwidth they need, while less important traffic takes a backseat.
+QoS lets you give priority to important tasks like video calls or VoIP.
+This ensures key activities get the bandwidth they need, while less important ones wait.

 3. Segment Your Network